SidharthArya/SidharthArya/AWESOME-STARS.md

 - [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 These videos may
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
 - [tensorflow/ranking](https://github.com/tensorflow/ranking) - Learning to Rank in TensorFlow
-- [kevinzakka/spatial-transformer-network](https://github.com/kevinzakka/spatial-transformer-network) - A Tensorflow implementation of Spatial Transformer Networks
+- [kevinzakka/spatial-transformer-network](https://github.com/kevinzakka/spatial-transformer-network) - A Tensorflow implementation of Spatial Transformer Networks.
 - [deepinsight/insightface](https://github.com/deepinsight/insightface) - State-of-the-art 2D and 3D Face Analysis Project
 - [microsoft/NeuronBlocks](https://github.com/microsoft/NeuronBlocks) - NLP DNN Toolkit - Building Your NLP DNN Models Like Playing Lego
 - [cleardusk/3DDFA_V2](https://github.com/cleardusk/3DDFA_V2) - The official PyTorch implementation of Towards Fast, Accurate and Stable 3D Dense Face Alignment, ECCV 2020.